 - Marie Curie has her own quarterly magazine, the Impuls.

 Should you still not be convinced: membership is only 10 euros, but is (of course) not mandatory for your study.
-In practice, however, more than 90% of the students Physics and Astronomy are members of Marie Curie.
+In practice, however, more than 90% of the students in Physics and Astronomy are members of Marie Curie.
 So, if you want to get to know your fellow students freely and casually, become a member!
 Do you have any questions because of, or regarding this text?
-More information can be found here or you can send an email to email@example.com.
+More information can be found here or you can send an email to firstname.lastname@example.org.

 Kind regards on behalf of the board of S.V.
 Marie Curie.